-Evolve Dental Technologies is the first company in the world to refrigerate a full line of whitening products from the instant of manufacture until received cold by the dental practice as the primary method of potency stabilization instead of adding chemical stabilizers.
-Stabilization via constant refrigeration enables the formulation of whitening gels that are fully aqueous with a neutral pH.
-The result is an unusually unstable gel when placed in the warmth of the mouth, resulting in a more thorough breakdown, as well as an osmolarity as low as 1/11th that of anhydrous gels with acidifiers, which results in significantly less sensitivity.
+Evolve Dental Technologies is the first company in the world to refrigerate a full line of whitening products from the instant of manufacture until received cold by the dental practice as the primary method of potency stabilization.
+Stabilization via constant refrigeration enables the formulation of whitening gels that are fully aqueous with a neutral pH and maintain that neutral pH throughout storage and shipping.
+The result is an unusually unstable gel when placed in the warmth of the mouth, resulting in a more thorough breakdown, as well as an osmolarity as low as 1/11th that of anhydrous gels with acidic pH, which results in significantly less sensitivity.

 The unique design of proprietary at-home KöR-Seal[TM] Whitening Trays effectively creates a seal at the cervical 1-1.25mm of the teeth, avoiding the loss of whitening gels.
 The same seal is responsible for preventing the rapid, damaging ingress of both saliva and sulcular fluid.
-This physical seal enabled the formulation of KöR at-home whitening gels with a lower viscosity and a higher solubility - resulting in enhanced ability of the bleaching factors to exit the aqueous whitening gel and enter the aqueous tooth.
+This physical seal enabled the formulation of KöR at-home whitening gels with a lower viscosity and a higher water solubility - resulting in enhanced ability of the bleaching factors to exit the aqueous whitening gel and enter the aqueous tooth.